![]() |

 Rootes Switzerland

 The swiss Henri Vuarraz drove their Imp, with competition no. 60.
 The GT1.0 class was won by a Fiat Abarth Monomille (0:10:24,600).
 2nd in class: Alpine A108 Renault (0:10:37,600); 5th in class was another Hillman Imp Sport, driven by Philippe Simonetta, entered by Troisième Étoiles.
 Rootes Switzerland also entered Patrick Lier, but he was only in the entry list (source).
-Or he did start, but DNA (source).
-I don't know what DNA means.
+Or he did start, but Did Not Arrive (source).
 And I don't know the difference between DNS and 'In entry list only'.
+Maybe he did do his practise runs?

 Fraser Imps